Viator Reservation System API (1.0)

 Webservice architecture

-The Viator supplier APIs support both RESTful architecture and SOAP protocol.
+The Viator APIs support both RESTful (v1.0 and above) architecture and the SOAP protocol (v1.0 only).

 • The Simple Object Access Protocol (SOAP), is a protocol specification for exchanging structured information in the implementation of web services in computer networks.
 It relies on XML information set for its message format, and usually relies on other application Layer protocols, most notably Hypertext Transfer Protocol (HTTP), for message negotiation and transmission.